ranuru/Bomberman/README.md

 - Windows OS
 - [Java Runtime (Java 17)](https://adoptium.net/temurin/releases/?os=windows&arch=x64&package=jdk&version=17)

-Run the .msi file to install\n
+Run the .msi file to install.
 You will find the game in "Bomberman" folder in your program files.

 ## Description